sellamiy/GPiD-Framework/README.md

-# GPiD Framework and tools #
+# Abdulot Framework and tools #

 Generic framework for implicate generation modulo theories.

-Description up to date for version 0.6.2.
+Description up to date for version 0.7.10.

 # Content #

-## GPiD Framework ##
+## Abdulot Framework ##

-The GPiD framework is a generic library one can use to solve abduction problems modulo theories.
+The Abdulot framework is a generic library one can use to solve abduction problems modulo theories.

+## GPiD ##

+GPiD is an (prime) implicate generator modulo theories

+## Ilinva ##

+Ilinva is a loop-invariant generator using abduction and GPiD as its main abduction engine.

 ## Available Solver Interfaces ##

 Some sample code binding usual SMT Solvers or SAT Solvers to it are also provided.
 They assume that those solvers are available on the system.

+## Program prover Interfaces ##

+Sample code binding program provers to Ilinva.
+They assume that the program provers are available on the system.

 ## Utilities ##